Vitamin production photo

 4. Install Low Point Trap Blocking Valves and Temperature Sensors

-Install steam-trap blocking valves and a steam trap at each process low point and include a temperature-monitoring device between each.
+Install steam trap blocking valves and a steam trap at each process low point and include a temperature monitoring device between the valve and steam trap to monitor temperature at each process low point.
 Be sure to locate the element above the trap’s condensate leg for accurate temperature measurement.
-If possible, use trap-bypass valves for efficient air purging at the process low point to minimize the mixing of steam and air.
+If possible, use trap bypass valves for efficient air purging at the process low point to minimize the mixing of steam and air.

 5. Use Monitored High Point Air Bleeds